 Aunt Lydia in the Red Center

 One thing that bothered me about writing is that the time frame sounds like it doesn’t add up.
-In her life before the regime change story teller managed to graduate from college, have different jobs, get married and raise a five year-old daughter.
+In her life before the regime change storyteller managed to graduate from college, have different jobs, get married and raise a five-year-old daughter.
 When the main story-line takes place the protagonist is 33 years old (for a story to work she would have to be in a fertile age).
-By that age she has also been in “the service” for more than few years and through “the training” in the Red Center that (though never exactly stated) sounds like and other year or two.
+By that age, she has also been in “the service” for more than few years and through “the training” in the Red Center that (though never exactly stated) sounds like another year or two.

 With a TV-series running The Handmaid’s Tale has become more popular than ever.
 Yet the book itself is must read, ageless classic for anyone who enjoys a good dystopian story.

 “But people will do anything rather than admit that their lives have no meaning.
 No use, that is.
 No plot. ”